 It is pretty daunting to write a post about Angkor Wat.
-Not only how to do the place justice but there are probably a million write-ups out there about it.
+Not only how to do the place justice but there are probably a million write-ups out there about this gem in Cambodia.
 All I can do is share (words and photos) how I saw it and perhaps it will help those who have not been there visualize it, and those who have been there remember their visit…

 We were told by a few people to not miss sunrise at Angkor Wat.
 Considering all the travels away from home at that point (ATL to Chicago, Chicago to Bali (via ATL!), and then Bali to Bangkok to Siem Reap), waking up at an absurd time in the morning did not seem as absurd as it would at any other point in my life.
 So, arrangements were made for a 4:45 AM pick-up at the hotel to go to see our local star rise behind Angkor Wat…